Protein Week 2021: Experts call for attention to protein quality

 A complete source of protein must be highly digestible and must contain all nine amino acids that the body cannot synthesize, and must be acquired from dietary means, thus making it a complete source of protein.

 Dr Suresh Itapu, Nutraceutical Expert, Director - NutriTech India, supporter of the Right To Protein initiative said, "There are several reports indicating that Indian diets derive almost 60 per cent protein from cereals with low digestibility.
-However, our country is home to many sources of quality protein that are complete in nature and have high digestibility.
+However, our country is home to many sources of quality protein that are complete in nature and have high digestibility."

 These are both accessible and affordable.
 The problem is not availability, but awareness, as cited in the Protein Paradox study.
-Right To Protein's much needed call for attention to focus upon quality protein food consumption is a commendable move that positively contributes to the larger goal of protein sufficiency and holistic well-being."
+Right To Protein's much needed call for attention to focus upon quality protein food consumption is a commendable move that positively contributes to the larger goal of protein sufficiency and holistic well-being.

 DISCLAIMER